By: Su Keles| Posted on August 25, 2022

 American culture is one of a few outliers on the world map.
 Most cultures that are considered to be egalitarian also believe in consensual decision-making.
 For instance, the Dutch put a strong emphasis on both egalitarian leadership style and consensual decision-making.
-Similarly, most cultures considered hierarchical, from China or Korea, are also top-down decision-making cultures.
+Similarly, from China or Korea, most hierarchical cultures are also top-down decision-making cultures.

 Trust is everything

 There are two forms of trust: cognitive trust and affective trust.
 Cognitive trust is based on your confidence in another person’s skills and reliability.
 Affective trust is based on feelings such as emotional closeness and empathy.
 In other words, you either trust using your brain or heart.

 In task-based cultures, cognitive trust is built through business-related activities; they enjoy working together but stay within professional limits.
 But in relationship-based cultures, affective trust is created by sharing more personal moments and getting to know each other deeper.

 Countries like the United States and the Netherlands operate with a task-based culture, while all BRIC countries (Brazil, Russia, India, and China) prefer working in a relationship-based culture.